A young Black woman talking about something serious with an older Black woman in the park.

 Liquids: 100mg in each 5ml spoonful

-One type is slow release and must not be chewed or they will not give you the long-lasting effect (it should say 'prolonged release', 'SR', or 'slow release' on the box or label).
-You should swallow each tablet whole, or break them in half (only do this along the line in the middle).
+1. One type is slow release and must not be chewed or they will not give you the long-lasting effect (it should say 'prolonged release', 'SR', or 'slow release' on the box or label).
+You should swallow each tablet whole or break them in half along the line in the middle.

-The second type of tablet are ordinary tablets, which again you should swallow whole.
+2. The second type of tablet are ordinary tablets, which again you should swallow whole.
 You can cut the tablet in half if it has a line in the middle of it.
-Rather than crush it there are a number of liquid forms available if you have difficulty swallowing tablets.
+If you have difficulty swallowing tablets, rather than crush it, there are a number of liquid forms available.

 About carbamazepine

-Carbamazepine is a type of medicine called a ‘mood stabiliser’ as it controls feelings of excitability and over-activity.
+Carbamazepine is a type of ‘mood stabiliser’.
+It controls feelings of excitability and over-activity.
 It can also help with periods of low mood.

-Carbamazepine is usually only prescribed after you have already tried other mood stabilisers such as lithiumolanzapine and valproate.
+Carbamazepine is usually only prescribed after you have already tried other mood stabilisers such as lithium.

 Carbamazepine can help to calm down the brain.
 There are gateways in the brain called ‘sodium channels’, which can be open or closed.
 When they are open, there is more electrical activity in the brain.
 Carbamazepine locks on to closed sodium channels and keeps them closed.
-Reduced electrical activity leads to reduced release of chemical transmitters that excite the brain, which lowers the amount of glutamate, dopamine and noradrenaline circulating around the brain.
+Reduced electrical activity leads to reduced release of chemical transmitters (neurotransmitters) that excite the brain, like glutamate, dopamine and noradrenaline.

 Carbamazepine and everyday life

+You may start to feel some benefits after taking it for a few days.
 The effect will build over the first one to two weeks.
-It will take a few weeks at your normal dose for carbamazepine to show its full effect.
+It will take a few weeks at your normal dose for carbamazepine to show its full effects.

-Carbamazepine can cause weight gain or weight loss, but it is hard to know how it will affect each person until you take it.
+Carbamazepine can cause weight gain or weight loss, but it is not possible to predict how this will affect you until you start taking it.

 You may want to let your family and friends know you are taking carbamazepine so they can support you and help you look out for side effects.